 I located the guard rails closer together toward the centres of the ties to match the spacing I have seen in reference photographs.
 In this photograph we see the three sections for the Pine River bridge during assembly.
 The track has yet to be painted and weathered.

-During 2017 I will be focused on tracklaying, wiring and turnout control for the yard at Dawson Creek.
+During 2017 I focused on tracklaying, wiring and turnout control for the yard at Dawson Creek.

 The first step was to lay the approach curve from the end of the Kiskatinaw power district up to the first turnout for the yard at Dawson Creek, which was pinned in place.
 This section of track follows an 18" radius curve past the site of the Northwest Wood Preservers mill and across 221 Road.

-it connects with the first turnout for the yard, which will be the lead into the Northwest Wood Preservers mill.
+It connects with the first turnout for the yard, which serves as the lead into the Northwest Wood Preservers mill.